JoyfulReaper/TextEngineCPP/README.md

 Please contact me if you would like to contribute: xvegan88x __AT_ gmail dOt com

 This program is intended to be cross platform, however I have little experince building software for platforms other than Linux.
 If you experince problems building TextEngine on any platform please let me know.
-You can contact me at xvegan88x __AT_ gmail dOt com
+You can contact me at the above e-mail address.

 If you find this useful or fun feel free to get me something from my Amazon wishlist :) http://amzn.com/w/2Y6UMLRG23W6W